 What Is Symmetry in Photography?

-True reflections are the most common type of symmetry in photographic compositions, because they’re both interesting and highly noticeable.
-Photographers often gravitate toward reflections in water, reflections in buildings, and so on.
+Because they’re both interesting and highly noticeable, true reflections are the most common type of symmetry in photographic compositions.
+Photographers often gravitate toward reflections in water and in glass windows.

 But symmetry also includes situations where two distinct elements appear to be reflections of one another, like this:

-Creating such “false” symmetry requires an eagle eye, but if you can find it, you’ll often come away with a great photo.
+Creating such “false” balance requires an eagle eye, but if you can find it, you’ll often come away with a great photo.

 Why Does Symmetry Work?

 Symmetry makes for stunning photos primarily due to its compositional balancing effect, which causes both sides of the frame to seem equally weighted.